Moore County's CDM Frequently Asked Questions page

 No. The CDM policy is for students who wish to accelerate without enrolling in a course.

-18. Can a student take a course after receiving credit by demonstrated mastery for that course?
+16. Can a student enroll in a course after successfully completing CDM for that course?

 • Moore County Schools